Online Presence Policy

 • Respond or acknowledge engagement on the account in a timely manner.

 • The following steps are a guideline to help you monitor account engagement.
-When a post, mention, comment, share, or message is discovered listen, breathe, assess, and then act.
+When a post, article, message, mention, comment, share, review, or message is discovered, listen, breathe, assess, and then act.

-• If you cannot add value, acknowledge the post by liking or sharing the post.
+• If you cannot add value, acknowledge the post by liking or sharing it.

-• If facts are not correct, acknowledge the post with thanks and gently correct facts.
+• If facts are not correct, acknowledge the post with thanks and gently correct the facts.

-• If the post is negative, seek guidance from Strategic Communications prior to responding.
+• If the content is negative, some general guidelines are provided below, and moderators are strongly encouraged to seek guidance from Strategic Communications before responding.

 Questions regarding this policy can be directed to Strategic Communications.